rayptai/spaCy/README.md

 spaCy is a library for **advanced Natural Language Processing** in Python and Cython.
-It's built on the very latest research, and was designed from day one to be used in real products.rerqewr
+It's built on the very latest research, and was designed from day one to be used in real products.

 spaCy comes with
 [pretrained pipelines](https://spacy.io/models) and